"}

 Known as a star player with the Los Angeles Dodgers and later with the San Diego Padres in a career that spanned from 1969 to 1987, Garvey’s opponents had a field day with baseball analogies in the first and second televised debates on Jan.
 22 and Feb.
 14 before the primary.

-Garvey was grilled by Schiff and two other Democrats, Reps.
-Katie Porter and Barbara Lee, because he voted for Trump in the 2016 and 2020 elections.
+Garvey was grilled by Schiff and two other Democrats, U.S. Reps.
+Katie Porter and Barbara Lee, because he voted for Donald Trump in the 2016 and 2020 elections.

-Schiff said Garvey’s first debate performance was a “whiff,” and Porter quipped “once a dodger, always a dodger,” when he appeared to be in a hot box over his reluctance to admit he voted for Trump.
+Schiff said Garvey’s first debate performance was a “whiff,” and Porter said, “once a dodger, always a dodger,” when Garvey appeared to be in a hot box over his reluctance to admit that he had voted for Trump.

-“This is not the minor leagues,” Porter quipped.
+“This is not the minor leagues,” Porter said.
 “Who will you vote for?”

-“I think when we vote for a president, and he’s duly elected, I believe we should support that president, support the office, because that’s the leader of the United States, the Free World,” Garvey said, covering his political bases.
+“I think when we vote for a president, and he’s duly elected, I believe we should support that president, support the office, because that’s the leader of the United States, the free world,” Garvey said.

-In the second debate, Garvey pushed back against Schiff for his relentless barbs about Garvey voting for Trump, calling him out for lying to Congress in what has become widely known as the “Russia hoax.”
+In the second debate, Garvey pushed back against Schiff for his relentless barbs about Garvey voting for Trump, calling out Schiff for his allegations to Congress in what has been referred to as the “Russia hoax.”

 “I think you’ve been censured for lying,” Garvey said.